ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/batch_api/v2_batch_api.rst

 * Create a Host Indicator (**badguyz.com**)
 * Create an Incident Group (**Ransomware Attack at Company ABC**)
 * Associate **badguyz.com** to **Ransomware Attack at Company ABC**
-* Associate **badguyz.com** to an existing Group (the Group whose ID is 12345) in the same owner in which the batch job is processing data
+* Associate **badguyz.com** to an existing Group (the Group whose ID is 12345) in the owner in which the batch job is processing data

 .. code:: json